RomulusMirauta/Mortal-Kombat-11/README.md

 ### **Problem solved:** in Mortal Kombat 11, the resources require a lot of grinding => this will help you automatically farm resources

 ### How to use:
-1. download and start the script from here:
+1. download and start the script from here: [MK11-FarmingTowers1.exe](https://raw.githubusercontent.com/RomulusMirauta/Mortal-Kombat-11/main/Farming_Towers/MK11-FarmingTowers1.exe)
 2. start Mortal Kombat 11
-3. from the Main Menu, go to: Towers - choose Infinite Towers/Tower - choose any fighter - choose to be AI-controlled
+3. from the Main Menu, go to: Konquer - Klassic Towers/Towers of Time - choose a Tower (e.g. Endless Tower) - choose any fighter - choose the Fighter to be AI-controlled *(for keyboard: press "A" button)*
 4. Press **F1** in order to **Activate** the script
+5. *watch and enjoy*

 *From time to time, check if you lost the fight<br>
 **Press **F3** to **Pause** the script<br>